microsoft/react-native-code-push/docs/setup-ios.md

 In order to accommodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:

 1. [**RNPM**](#plugin-installation-ios---rnpm) - [React Native Package Manager (RNPM)](https://github.com/rnpm/rnpm) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
 If you're already using it, or you want to use it, then we recommend this approach.
+*Note: This approach is deprecated for React Native version 0.60 and above.
+Please use manual approach.*

 2. [**CocoaPods**](#plugin-installation-ios---cocoapods) - If you're building a native iOS app that is embedding React Native into it, or you simply prefer using [CocoaPods](https://cocoapods.org), then we recommend using the Podspec file that we ship as part of our plugin.